 Aspiring attorneys can gain valuable experience as members of Furman's nationally ranked mock trial team.

-The Tocqueville Program sponsors a popular student seminar in political thought, and brings some of the nation's most prominent scholars and intellectuals to campus for public lectures.
+The Tocqueville Center for the Study of Democracy & Society sponsors a popular student seminar in political thought, and brings some of the nation's most prominent scholars and intellectuals to campus for public lectures.